guiweber/media-library-helper/README.md

 - mkvtoolnix-gui
 - tesseract
-- `tesseract-data` for the languages you want to use Note that pgsrip is currently not implemented but can be run directly in the venv terminal: `pgsrip -l en -l fr ~/medias/`
+- `tesseract-data` for the languages you want to use Note that pgsrip is currently not implemented but can be run directly in the venv terminal: `pgsrip -all -f -l en -l fr ~/medias/`

 Some scripts use spacy for natural language processing and models need to be downloaded separately for each language https://spacy.io/models